daveterry76/quiz-app/README.md

 3. Make the needed changes to the files.
 4. Run ` git add .`
 5. Commit your changes by using ` git commit -m 'improve feature'`
-6. Create a pull request on the Github dashboard.
+6. Create a pull request from your Github dashboard.

 ## License